-One of my favorite childhood memories are the weekly tea parties we used to have.
-I missed them and thought it would be a fun idea to figure out how to have a virtual tea party, so we could continue our tradition even now that we live far apart and don’t get to see each other as often as we would like.
+Having virtual tea parties has been an awesome way to continue our tea party tradition, even now that we live far apart and don’t get to see each other as often as we would like.

 How To Have A Virtual Tea Party

-- Pick a date for your virtual tea party and send an invite.
-My Dad and I picked to have weekly virtual tea parties on Sunday evenings so we could catch up on the previous week.
+- Pick a date and send an invite.
+My Dad and I picked to have weekly virtual tea parties on Sunday evenings.
+Then we could catch up on the previous week.
 Some of my friends like to have them during the week as a great way to check-in, feel happier and to find a little balance if it’s been a crazy day.